IsaacBreuer/HaYidstream/README.md

 layout-card
 Mini Media Player

+add 5 Helper entities,3 are used in the select to work,  the other 2 is just used for the card input_text.selectedstreamname input_text.selectedstreamurl input_text.selected_media_player

 here is the code used to setup the 2 tamplate selects, this goes into your configuration file.. you maye want to spit your configuration file to keep.it clean,  see homeassistant docs how to do it